IfiemiE/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9: inserts a node at a given index on a linked list
 10: deletes a node at a given index on a linked list
 100: reverses a linked list
+101: prints a list with a one-time loop